MatrixAI/Emergence/1:3:2018:ContainerNetworking.md

+# Subnetting
+The technique of dividing an IP address into host and network part.

+# Linux Network Namespace
+Linux network namespace partition the use of the network - devices, addresses, ports, routes, firewall rules, etc. into separate boxes.

 # Terminologies
 - Failover is switching to a redundant or standby computer server, system, hardware component or network upon the failure or abnormal termination of the previously active application, server, system ,hardware component, or network.
 - BIRD Routing daemon: BIRD establish multiple routing tables, and uses BGP, RIP and OSPF routing protocols, as well as statically defined routes.